Updated: Jul 20

-Support Coordination is a category of support under NDIS that is well known to those who are connected to or working in NDIS sphere.
+Support Coordination is a category of support under NDIS that is well known to those who are connected to or working in the NDIS sphere.
 It is an important support category in a participant’s NDIS plan.
 For the purpose of this article only, I have referred to it as SC.
-There is so much written and published about support coordination and the role of support coordinators itself (Detailed Info HERE), hence I would not rewrite it; instead I will focus on key discussions that can assist making support coordination a better experience.
+There is so much written and published about support coordination and the role of support coordinators themselves (Detailed Info HERE), hence I would not rewrite it; instead, I will focus on key discussions that can assist in making support coordination a better experience.

 The details below can be a refresher for those who are already in NDIS or it may be helpful for some new support coordinators in the field.

-While support coordination may sound simple the way it is defined, but in practice it can be rather complex and time intensive support.
+While support coordination may sound simple the way it is defined, but in practice, it can be rather complex and time-intensive support.
 This is so, due to the unprecedented events that may arise during the course of its actual delivery.
 Such events may easily exhaust the available SC funding very quickly.
-This is why we put a great deal of emphasis in a better planning of the support coordination.
+This is why we put a great deal of emphasis on better planning of the support coordination.

-Planning not just for the support iteself however planning the budget for SC funds and then constantly monitoring the usage of budget along the line and making adjustments as needed.
-A simple idea can be to create list of goals as per participant’s plan and breaking it down into sub-goals and then allocating set number of hours from the total to each of the goals.
+Planning not just for the support itself however planning the budget for SC funds and then constantly monitoring the usage of budget along the line and making adjustments as needed.
+A simple idea can be to create a list of goals as per the participant’s plan and break it down into sub-goals and then allocate a set number of hours from the total to each of the goals.

-Consider confining small number of hours within the budget for contingency.
-This may be very helpful more particularly in an event where complications may arise.
-Such number crunching may not only give more clarity in setting the expectations right from the plan, but it also helps to foresee if you may need to support volunteerily to the participant to reach their goals should the funding may not be enough, as the plan review can be a time intensive process and may not necessarily happen instantaneous.
+Consider confining a small number of hours within the budget for contingency.
+This may be very helpful, particularly in an event where complications may arise.
+Such number crunching may not only give more clarity in setting the expectations right from the plan, but it also helps to foresee if you may need to support voluntarily to the participant to reach their goals should the funding may not be enough, as the plan review can be a time-intensive process and may not necessarily happen instantaneously.